-The University buildings, fifteen in number, include a grand Main Building for public use, one large and two small Dormitory buildings, a large Mechanical and Drill Hall, a large Chemical Laboratory, a Veterinary Hall, a small Astronomical Observatory, three dwellings, two large barns, and a large green-house.

-The Mechanical Building and Drill Hall is of brick, 126 feet in length and 88 feet in width.
-It contains a boiler, forge and tank room; a machine shop, furnished for practical use, with a steam engine, lathes, and other machinery; a pattern and finishing shop, shops for carpentry and cabinet work, furnished with wood-working machinery; paint and draughting-rooms, and rooms for models, storage, etc. In the second story is the large Drill Hall, 124 by 80 feet, sufficient for the evolutions of a company of infantry, or a section of a battery of field artillery.
+The University buildings, fifteen in number, include a grand Main Building for public use, one large and two small Dormitory buildings, a large Mechanical and Drill Hall, a Veterinary Hall, a small Astronomical Observatory, three dwellings, two large barns, and a large green-house.
+The Mechanical Building and Drill Hall is of brick, 126 feet in length. by 88 feet in width.
+It contains a boiler, forge and tank room; a machine shop, furnished for practical use, with a steam engine, lathes and other machinery; a pattern and finishing shop; shops for carpentry and cabinet work, furnished with wood-working machinery; paint and draughtingrooms, and rooms for models, storage, etc. In the second story is the large Drill Hall, 124 by 80 feet, sufficient for the evolutions of a company of infantry, or a section of a battery of field artillery.
 It is also well supplied with gymnastic apparatus.
 One of the towers contains an armorer's shop and military model room, an artillery room and a band room.
 The other contains a printing office and editor's room.

 The large Dormitory Building is 125 feet in length and five stories in height.
-It affords 80 Dormitory rooms for students.
-Two smaller Dormitory buildings contain eight rooms each.
-The new Chemical Building, erected this year at a cost, including furniture, of \$40,000, contains five laboratories, and is said, by good judges, to be one of the best and largest in the United States.
+It affords 80 dormitory rooms for students.
+Two smaller dormitory buildings contain eight rooms each.
+The new Chemical Building erected this year, at a cost, including furniture, of nearly \$40,000, contains five laboratories.